E-Gilley/Mint-Classics-Analysis/README.md

 - Move items with over 20 concurrent orders to the same warehouse
 - Should you close a warehouse?!? (cliffhanger)

+# Reflection

+### Data Limitations

+This project was limited by the availability of more warehouse-specific data.

+Specifically, more data around inventory dynamics would've proved incredibly useful.

+The lack of data on inventory stock replenishment cycles or product storage durations within warehouses restricted insights into inventory management efficiency.
+Analyzing this data could have facilitated inventory optimization, reducing holding costs and ensuring product availability.

+### Areas for Further Exploration

+Given the significant number of orders from the United States, a deeper analysis aimed at optimizing operations within this market could be immensely beneficial.
+Several strategies could be explored:

+- **Customer Segmentation**: Conducting a detailed analysis of customer segments within the US market based on purchase history, demographics, or product preferences.
+This could enable targeted marketing campaigns or personalized recommendations, enhancing customer engagement and retention.

+- **Predictive Analytics**: Implementing predictive models based on historical order data to forecast demand trends within the US market.
+This could assist in proactive inventory management and resource allocation.

+- **Market Basket Analysis**: Exploring associations between products frequently purchased together by US customers.
+This analysis could facilitate bundling strategies, cross-selling opportunities, or inventory stocking optimization.

+- **Customer Satisfaction and Feedback Analysis**: Leveraging customer feedback and satisfaction data to identify pain points, enhance service quality, and tailor offerings to meet US customers' evolving needs.

 # Mistake Log